Chart Color Schemes

 Health outcomes in Lancefield are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-The most common medical conditions are asthma and mental health issues, affecting 8.8% and 8.8% of residents respectively.
+Asthma and mental health issues are the most common medical conditions in the area, impacting 8.8% and 8.8% of residents respectively.
 67.2% of residents declare themselves completely clear of medical ailments, compared to 69.3% across Greater Melbourne.
-As of 2016, the area has 20.7% of residents aged 65 and over (622 people), which is higher than the 18.7% in Greater Melbourne.
+The area has 20.7% of residents aged 65 and over (622 people), which is higher than the 18.7% in Greater Melbourne.

 Frequently Asked Questions - Health